dblspk/web-app/README.md

 ### Pros

 * Produces no visible alteration in the text.
-* Can store a near-unlimited amount of data regardless of length of the cover text.
+* Can theoretically store a near-unlimited amount of data regardless of length of the cover text.
 * Can be used with applications that do not support file transfers.
 * Reduces suspicion by not requiring the frequent transfer of large files during communication.